 Lev Malakhoff, senior transportation engineer at the Cape Cod Commission, agreed.

 “Distracted driving has become a major concern,” he said.

 According to the National Highway Traffic Safety Administration, 3,179 people in the United States and Puerto Rico died in 2014 in accidents involving distracted driving.
 Distractions while driving include texting and talking on the phone, but also eating, putting on makeup and fiddling with a GPS, stereo or other devices now standard in many cars – anything that takes your eyes, and your mind, off driving.

-Hanlon has been teaching teens and adults to drive for 10 years.
+Hanlon has been teaching teens and adults to drive for over 10 years.
 He said that people should put their phones down, or turn them off if they can’t resist using them, and try to be more patient behind the wheel.
 Impatience and lack of planning lead drivers to speed and get involved in road rage incidents, Hanlon said.
 This becomes more important during the summer on the Cape, when tourists and locals clog roads.

 “We wouldn’t be Cape Cod without tourists,” he said.
 “We need to extend a little courtesy ourselves.
 Give tourists a little consideration and space.”